 Resident Round Part 1: Program Spotlight - Texas Tech Dermatology Residency Program

-March 2015 | Volume 14 | Issue 3 | Feature | 306 | Copyright © 2015
+March 2015 | Volume 14 | Issue 3 | Features | 306 | Copyright © March 2015

 Daneeque Woolfolk MD, Kehinde Ogunmakin MD, Jeffrey Brackeen MD, and Bryan Carroll MD

 Texas Tech University Health Sciences Center, Lubbock, TX

 Resident Rounds is a section of the JDD dedicated to highlighting various dermatology departments with residency training programs.
 Resident Rounds includes